ShanSanear/VoxFila/docs/features.md

 App MAY show links to other webpages to let users and operators known about author and websites/programs they work with

 App MAY require some code to access the UI to prevent outside ingerention - such as `?key=X` parameter in URL that would be provided

+App MAY be able to handle YT playlists as an input